 Cash benefits for carers

-In July 2014, the Cyprus Government has reformed the welfare system by introducing a Guaranteed Minimum Income (GMI).
+In July 2014, the Cyprus Government reformed the welfare system by introducing a Guaranteed Minimum Income (GMI).
 In the relevant Law (N. 109(I)/2014), article 10 (2) refers to the care needs of the GMI recipients and their family members, where additional assistance can be provided.
 In this direction, the Minister of Labour, Welfare and Social Insurance, issued in August 2014 a Decree that incorporates the “Scheme for the Subsidisation of Care Services”, which was revised in 2015 (N.353/2015) and in 2016 (162/2016).
 The new Scheme subsidises the social care needs of GMI recipients, including the members of their family unit.

 Other than the LTC-related (subsidised) benefits provided in the context of the GMI scheme, and the possibility for accessing a non-means-tested disability benefits are given to the families of disabled people, women who have dropped out of the labour market, for whatever reason including caring responsibilities, may be entitled to a social pension.
-Although these LTC benefits are usually non-taxable, there are no special tax credits, tax incentives or reductions for families with caring responsibilities are provided.
+Although these LTC benefits are usually non-taxable, there are no special tax credits, tax incentives or reductions for families with caring responsibilities.

 A challenge for the LTC system in Cyprus is to establish policies to support informal carers, such as through flexible working conditions, carer’s allowances replacing lost wages or covering expenses incurred due to caring, cash benefits paid to the care recipients, while ensuring that incentives for employment of carers are not diminished and women are not encouraged to withdraw from the labour market for caring reasons.